haberdashPI/vscode-master-key/notes.md

         - [x] I think I've figured out that I can use a macos runner to circumvent a bug in in using NODE_V8_COVERAGE.
 (I can test other platforms by not doing coverage on these systems)
         - [ ] next I need to figure out how to assemble and send coverage of to codecov.io
-            - [ ] get c8 or variant thereof to assemble raw outputs into lcov format
+            - [x] get c8 or variant thereof to assemble raw outputs into various formats
+            - [x] encode my findings in `mise.toml` tasks
+                - [x] for local review of coverage in html or text
+                - [x] for review of coverage via lcov (both local and CI)

 1. Start translating each of the tests into unit/integration tests as appropriate
     - [x] simpleMotion.ux.mts translated into unit test